django-parler/django-parler/docs/configuration.rst

     PARLER_ENABLE_CACHING = True

-If needed, caching can be disabled.
-This is likely not needed.
+This setting is strictly for experts or for troubleshooting situations, where disabling caching can be beneficial.

 .. _PARLER_SHOW_EXCLUDED_LANGUAGE_TABS: